benjie/ec2-prune-snapshots/README.md

 From the help message:

     $ php ec2-prune-snapshots.php -h
-    ec2-prune-snapshots v0.1 by http://www.BenjieGillam.com/
+    ec2-prune-snapshots v0.2 by Benjie Gillam

     This script defaults to no action - specify -d to perform operations.
     Be sure to set your credentials in ~/.aws/sdk/config.inc.php as specified by the AWS SDK.
 See: https://aws.amazon.com/articles/4261#configurecredentials

     Usage:
       -h               Help
       -v               Verbose (specify multiple times for greater verbosity) -q               Quiet
       -d               Actually perform operations (delete/do it)
       -a365:30:7:3     Set global options
       -v'vol-abcdefgh:365:30:7:3'    Set options for specific volume

     Options are specified as 4 ages, in days, for each operation
       1st: delete all older snapshots